Nagal makes singles cut for Tokyo Olympics; AITA pairs him with Bopanna, withdraws Sharan | Sports-Games

 Bopanna and Sharan, with a combined rank of 113, till Friday morning formed the fourth alternate team.

 ''We have withdrawn Divij Sharan's nomination and sent a new team to ITF.
-Let' see if Bopanna and Nagal can enter,'' Dhupar added.
+Let's see if Bopanna and Nagal can enter,'' Dhupar added.

 It is imperative that Bopanna makes the cut for the men's doubles because it is highly unlikely that Nagal and Sania Mirza would make it to the mixed doubles event, which is a 16-team affair.